-- 1) Data on the number of household members and their demographic characteristics is based on the date of the household contact and interview of household members. - 2) Data to classify persons as employed or not are based on the reference period of seven days prior to the household contact and interview. - 3) Data on job search activity are based on the four weeks prior to the household contact and interview, which means the last full four weeks preceding the household contact (from Sunday of the first week to the Saturday of the last week).
+- 1) Data on the roster of household members and their demographic characteristics is based on the reference week for the sampled dwelling. - 2) Data to classify persons as employed or not are based on the reference week. - 3) Data on job search activity are based on the reference week and the previous 3 weeks. - 4) Data on employment availability is based on the reference week and the following two weeks. - 5) Data of enrollment in training programs is based on the previous 4 weeks .

-- 4) Data on employment availability is based on the seven days prior to the contact, or the following two weeks (the two weeks following the date of the contact, from Sunday of the first week to Saturday of the second week). - 5) Data of enrollment in training programs is based on the seven days prior to the household contact for people aged 15 years and above.